udodinho/week_two/README.md

 Read me
-This is a calculation function.
+This is a calculator task done with functions.